Step 1: Take your Time

 Step 9: The Paint Brush is Still King

 Deck stains can be applied in several different ways.
 Using a pump-up garden sprayer and roller are two popular methods.
 Regardless of how you apply your wood stain, keep a paint brush at hand.
 A paint brush will work the stain deep in to the pores of a board.
 The agitation and friction caused by a paint brush will cause the wood to absorb more stain.
 So if you are spraying or rolling the stain, always back-brush it in with a brush while the stain is still wet; you'll achieve much better penetration in to the wood.
 Watch the short video clip below for the best type of brush to use.

 Step 10: Remember...Take Your Time

-Step 11: How about a Little Maintenance
+Step 11: A Little Maintenance

 When using a wood cleaner, you can really speed the process up by using a scrub brush on the horizontal boards.
 These brushes can be found in the cleaning section of most home improvement stores.
-Get the type that can be attached to a 4 foot extension pole.
+Get the type that can be attached to a four-foot extension pole.
 With a scrub brush, cleaning the surface of the deck will be as fast as mopping your floor!

 Click here for more info on DEFY Stain.